codebro634/BitcoinClicker/README.md

 # BitcoinClicker
-Educational, German game about Bitcoin and the Blockchain.
+Educational, German game about Bitcoin and the Blockchain from 2017.
 You start with zero bitcoins and perhaps zero knowledge about the blockchain and bitcoins.

 <p align="center">
   <img src="resources/images/r1.png" alt="Alt text" width="400">